ahplummer/awsdocker/readme.md

 * Attaches to TTY (-t)
 * THe name of the image to create a container from
 * Command to run: 'awsscript.sh'

+## BASH Shenanigans
+* PGSQL - to test PGSQL related up-time, a script is in 'src' that will test Postgres connectivity.
+`./pgsqlscript.sh`

+* AWS - to test AWS connectivity, a script is in 'src':
+`./awsscript.sh`

 # To remove image:
 `docker rmi awsdocker`